leoron95/sunnyside-landing-page/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 This site was created as a submission to a [frontendmentor](https://frontendmentor.io/challenges) challenge.
-The [challenge](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef) to build out this landing page and get it looking as close to the design as possible.
+The [challenge](https://www.frontendmentor.io/challenges/sunnyside-agency-landing-page-7yVs3B6ef) was to build out this landing page and get it looking as close to the design as possible.

 The users should be able to: